simp/rubygem-simp-rake-helpers/README.md

 ## Limitations

-### FIPS Enabled Systems
+### Some versions of bundler fail on FIPS-enabled Systems

-This is not a limitation of the module, but of Bundler.
+This is a limitation of Bundler, not the gem.

 If you are running on a FIPS-enabled system, you will need to use `bundler '~> 1.14.0'` until the FIPS support can be corrected.